hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

 - With a book proposal, you may not need to write an entire book to obtain a publishing contract.
 - With a book proposal, you can have a contract and a relationship with an editor who will help you develop a book that is better suited for the marketplace.

+### The Contents of a Proposal

+1. What your book is about.
+2. Why it should exist.
+3. Why you should be the one to write it.

+Additional Questions

+1. Who are you and why are you writing this book?
+2. Is there a market for the book?
+3. What are the complementary or competitive titles already on the shelves?
+4. How are you reach the market?
+5. What is your existing platform, or traditional and online, they can support the book?
+6. What are your plans to promote the book?
+7. Do you have any special endorsements?

 ## Section 1 - All aspects of the proposal and some advice thrown in

 ## Chapter 1 - Birth of an Idea